 |– Vitamin B6||0.47mg|

 Before you feed flax seeds to your chickens, there are things that you need to remember.
 This section will guide you on administering flax seeds.
 It will help to improve your chickens’ health.

-Choose what kind of flax seeds you want for the chickens: the dark brown or the golden one.
-They differ only in flavour but have the same nutritional content.
+Choose what kind of flax seeds you want for the chickens: dark brown or golden one.
+They differ only in flavor but have the same nutritional content.
 The brown flax seeds have a more intense taste than the golden flax seeds.
 After deciding what type of flax seeds to give to the chickens, scoop one tablespoon of flax seeds.